Carrie II

 CARES Northwest

-Carrie is one of the beloved Facility Dogs at CARES Northwest, where she plays an important role in helping children and families feel safe and supported during their medical and forensic evaluations.
-Whether she’s offering comfort in the waiting room before or after a forensic interview, providing support to a family member of a patient while meeting with the Family Support Team, or providing quiet reassurance to staff members after a challenging day, Carrie has an incredible ability to sense what people need.
+Carrie is one of the beloved Facility Dogs at CARES Northwest, where she plays an essential role in helping children and families feel safe, supported, and grounded during medical and forensic evaluations.
+Whether she’s offering comfort in the waiting room before or after a forensic interview, sitting with a family member while they meet with the Family Support Team, or providing quiet reassurance to staff after a challenging day, Carrie has an incredible ability to sense what people need—often before they’re able to put it into words.

 Training and Background

 Carrie was expertly trained by Canine Companions, a national nonprofit organization that raises and trains service and facility dogs.
-From puppyhood, Carrie learned over 40 specialized commands and was carefully socialized to remain composed and responsive in a variety of environments.
-After completing her advanced training, Carrie was matched with her handler, Dominique, at Team Training—a two-week intensive program where the two learned to work together as a team.
-Carrie now uses her skills and loving nature to provide comfort, connection, and a sense of calm to those who need it most.
+From puppyhood, she learned over 40 specialized commands and was carefully socialized to remain composed, responsive, and calm in a wide range of environments.
+After completing her advanced training, Carrie was matched with her handler, Dominique, at Team Training—a two-week intensive program where the two learned to work together as a true partnership.
+Today, Carrie brings her skills and loving nature into every interaction, offering comfort, connection, and calm to the children and families who need it most.
+Carrie has also been trained in a specialized cue called “cover,” which allows her to provide deep, therapeutic pressure as a grounding technique when a youth or family member is experiencing anxiety during the evaluation process.
+It’s one more way she helps people feel steady and supported in moments that can feel overwhelming.

-Carrie has a remarkable ability to sense when someone needs comfort most.
-During one forensic interview, a patient became overwhelmed while sharing their story and was unable to continue.
-When Carrie entered the interview room and gently curled up on the patient’s lap, her calm presence helped the patient feel safe enough to finish the interview.
+Carrie has a remarkable gift for showing up exactly when someone needs comfort most.
+During one forensic interview, a patient became overwhelmed while sharing their story and felt unable to continue.
+When Carrie entered the room and gently curled up on the patient’s lap, her calm presence helped the patient feel safe enough to take a breath, regulate, and finish the interview.

-In another instance, during a debrief with a parent following an evaluation, the parent became very emotional upon hearing disclosures shared by their child.
-Without any prompt, Carrie approached and gently rested her head in the parent’s lap, offering quiet comfort and reassurance.
-Her calm presence helped the parent feel supported during a very difficult moment, showing how her compassion extends not only to children but to the families served at CARES Northwest as well.
+In another moment, during a debrief with a parent after an evaluation, the parent became emotional while hearing disclosures shared by their child.
+Without any prompting, Carrie quietly approached and rested her head in the parent’s lap—offering steady comfort and reassurance during an incredibly difficult moment.
+These moments reflect what makes Carrie so special: her compassion extends not only to children, but to the entire family system—and even to the staff who carry this work with care every day.

 On Her Day Off

-When Carrie is off duty she is playful, speedy, and always ready for an adventure.
+Off duty, Carrie is playful, speedy, and always ready for an adventure.
 She loves exploring local Sniffspots and spending time with her two doggy siblings at home, Kobe and Bailey.
-Whether they’re chasing each other around the yard or relaxing together at home, Carrie enjoys every moment of her downtime.
-Her joyful, energetic personality outside of work is the perfect balance to her calm, nurturing presence when she’s at CARES Northwest providing comfort and support to others.
+Whether they’re racing around the yard or relaxing together, Carrie enjoys every minute of her downtime—bringing the same joyful spirit to her home life that she brings calm and comfort to CARES Northwest.